top of page

 Weather caused an additional delay before the quick flight to Ponta Delgada was finally accomplished three days later.
 The rest of the trip was uneventful, and NC-4 landed in Lisbon on May 27.

-Two private aviators would win the Daily Mail’s cash prize a few weeks later, but our Navy and Coast Guard pilots accomplished the feat first.
-Today, those pilots have been largely forgotten, but the feat stunned the world in 1919.
+Two private aviators would win the Daily Mail’s cash prize a few weeks later, but our Navy and Coast Guard aviators accomplished the feat first.
+Today, those men have been largely forgotten, but the feat stunned the world in 1919.

 Imagine being the very first to fly across the Atlantic Ocean—and doing it in something that looked like a bulky boat with wings attached.